Kotaro Sakurai

-Kotaro Sakurai (桜井孝太郎, Sakurai Kōtarō) is a Japanese racing driver.
+Kotaro Sakurai (桜井孝太郎, Sakurai Kōtarō) is a Japanese former racing driver.
 Sakurai raced under Filipino license in Formula BMW Pacific and in the GP3 Series.

 Career

 Karting

 Sakurai began his racing career in karting at the age of nine and raced in Japan and Australia.

 Formula BMW Pacific

 In 2010, Sakurai graduated to single–seaters into the Formula BMW Pacific series in Asia, joining Eurasia Motorsport and racing under a Filipino racing licence.
 He scored a podium in the second race of the opening round at Sepang and achieved seven more point-scoring finishes on his way to eighth in the championship.

 Toyota Racing Series

 Sakurai participated in the Toyota Racing Series in early 2011 with M2 Competition, finishing fourteenth in the championship, the lowest-placed of the International Trophy drivers to contest the series.

 Formula Three

 In 2011, Sakurai decided to race in Europe, taking part in the rebranded Rookie Class of the British Formula 3 Championship with Hitech Racing.
 Bart Hylkema was his only class rival in the first half of the championship, before he graduated to the International Class, allowing Sakurai to take the championship title.
 During the season he also appeared in the Brands Hatch round of the European F3 Open Championship.